Azure/bicep/docs/tutorial/04-using-symbolic-resource-name.md

 ## Retrieving "run-time" properties

 In ARM Templates, I need to use the `reference()` function to retrieve run-time properties that only exist after the resource has been created.
 In a storage account, the `primaryEndpoints` property is one of those.
-With bicep, I no longer need to use the `reference()` function and can instead use `.` property access to retrieve the same information.
+With Bicep, I no longer need to use the `reference()` function and can instead use `.` property access to retrieve the same information.

 Let's add another output to retrieve this run-time property: